Drug addiction is an incredibly serious disorder with countless side effects. For instance, it can significantly impact the health of the addict.

 Wrapping Up

-If you’re interested in behavioral health and dual diagnosis, there are a few factors to consider.
-At Miracles Recovery, we provide assistance with all sorts of issues.
+If you or your loved one is interested in behavioral health services and dual diagnosis, there are a few factors to consider.
+At Miracles Recovery, a treatment provider provides healthcare services and assistance with all sorts of issues.

-For example, we offer behavioral therapy that deals with an addict’s mental and physical state.
+For example, we offer behavioral therapy and other treatment services that deals with an addict’s mental illness and physical health.

 The main components of this treatment include medical detoxification and therapeutic intervention.
 Besides that, it involves medication management and peer support.